JakeGinnivan/react-popout/README.md

 ```
 import PopoutWindow from 'react-popout'
 ```
-The usage is really simple, when the component is mounted the popup is open, when it is unmounted the popup is closed.
+The usage is really simple.
+When the component is mounted the popup is open, and when it is unmounted the popup is closed.

 ``` js
 <Popout url='popout.html' title='Window title' onClosing={this.popupClosed}>